 I am from St. Louis, the home of the Cardinals, sorry Reds fans.
-I have spent the past five years of my career in Ohio and I am excited to join the FOX19 NOW news team as a general assignment reporter.
-Before coming to Cincinnati in August I was a reporter and fill-in anchor for ABC22/FOX45 in Dayton.
-I covered everything from breaking news, to the enforcement of Ohio's exotic animal law and the ongoing efforts to revitalize the city of Dayton.
+I have spent the past eight years of my career in Ohio and I am excited to join the FOX19 NOW news team as a general assignment reporter.
+Before coming to Cincinnati in July 2016, I was a reporter and fill-in anchor for ABC22/FOX45 in Dayton.
+I covered everything from breaking news, to the enforcement of Ohio’s exotic animal law and the ongoing efforts to revitalize the city of Dayton.

 Before coming to Ohio I was an anchor and reporter for WMDT 47 in Maryland.
 During my time there I earned two AP awards for in-depth documentary reports on the area homeless and a series I started called "Delmarva's Unsolved Crimes".
 I got my start at KPLR in St. Louis as a feature reporter.
 During my time there I was nominated for an Emmy on a pop culture story, putting a spotlight on the program SistaKeeper, which empowers young women.

 I studied broadcast journalism at the University of Central Missouri.
 I also graduated with a Masters of Arts in Digital Multimedia from Lindenwood University.

 When I am not working I'm usually out with my husband checking out new dishes at local restaurants or I'll get experimental in the kitchen.
 I'm such a foodie.
 Cycling and reading are a few of my other hobbies, so you may see me rolling around town on two wheels.

 I am so excited to now call Cincinnati home.
 The community has been so welcoming I look forward to sharing your stories in an effort to make a difference.
 If something is happening in your community please contact me so that I help make your voice heard.